JohnForsgren/Overviewer/Project_Documentation/BACKLOLG_&_AdditionalFeatures.md

 SPA LOCAL SERVER:
     This is less important and can be handled later.
 I guess it is mainly just the java files that matter here.

+=== AFTER THE CODE EDITS HAVE BEEN MADE ===

+Send the inpuit chat to a new AI and ask it to judge the current quality of the most important filfes

+Send the inpuit chat to a new AI and ask it to judge the current quality oif the current output based on the following:
+1. The input documentation / project documentation
+2. A current output of the overviewer-app (i.e the whole folder structure with associated info)
+3. A selection of examples of files from each of the mainfile types (.tsx, .scss, .xsl, etc) -> THis is placed in the UAT Testing Folder

+Then ask for additional ideas of what can be done to provide more context

+    === UPDATE REGARDING THE UAT TESTING ===

+    TODO NOW:  <<<<<<<<<<<<<<< CONTINUE HERE
+    - Populate the UAT with example files and test.
+    <<<< ONLY THE TYPSCRIPT REMAINS

+=== ADDITIONALLY:: Implement the developer setting === As mentioned in the Starting_Instructions, the Developer setting is intended to have info digestible for a developer.
+I don't have a clear idea yet on what might be included here.